-RECOMMENDATIONS: That:
+RESOLVED: That

-- a) the Terms of Reference of the Major Applications Committee be amended as set out in Appendix D - b) a Major Applications Sub-Committee be established consisting of seven Members of the Council (5 Con' & 2 Lab') to consider any matters listed in Appendix D which are referred to it by the Chairman of the Major Applications Committee.
-All Members of the existing Planning Committees to be eligible for membership (and substitutes) of the Sub-Committee. - c) the Deputy Chief Executive and Corporate Director of Residents Services, in consultation with the Cabinet Member for Planning, Transportation and Recycling be authorised to agree minor changes to planning approvals already given to HS2 Ltd. - d) the delegations to the Deputy Chief Executive and Corporate Director of Residents Services and to the Leader of the Council be amended as set out in Appendix E.
+- i) the Terms of Reference of the Pensions Committee be amended as set out in Appendix A of the report; - ii) the Terms of Reference of the Audit Committee be amended as set out in Appendix B of the report; - iii) the updated Procurement and Contract Standing Orders, as set out in Appendix C of the report, be approved for inclusion within the Council's Constitution; - iv) the changes to the tender value thresholds for Individual Cabinet Member and Cabinet decisions come into effect from 19 May 2017, after the May Cabinet meeting; - v) the Terms of Reference of the Major Applications Committee be amended as set out in Appendix D of the report; - vi) a Major Applications Sub-Committee be established consisting of seven Members of the Council (5 Con' & 2 Lab') to consider any matters listed in Appendix D of the report which are referred to it by the Chairman of the Major Applications Committee.
+All Members of the existing Planning Committees to be eligible for membership (and substitutes) of the Sub-Committee; - vii) the Deputy Chief Executive and Corporate Director of Residents Services, in consultation with the Cabinet Member for Planning, Transportation and Recycling be authorised to agree minor changes to planning approvals already given to HS2 Ltd; and - viii) the delegations to the Deputy Chief Executive and Corporate Director of Residents Services and to the Leader of the Council be amended as set out in Appendix E of the report.